thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 :::

-[The death of Jesus changes everything!](./the-crucifixion.mdx) It is my sincere hope that each of us comes to understand the profound sacrifice of Jesus Christ.
+[The death of Jesus changes everything!](./the-crucifixion.mdx) It is our sincere hope that each of us comes to understand the profound sacrifice of Jesus Christ.
 God is real, He loves us and He desires a relationship with every one of us!

 It is only through Jesus' sacrifice on the cross that we who repent are justified before God.